Contents: Diesel engines ↡ Petrol engines ↡

 Fuel tank, pump and fuel gauge.
-Gas engine
+Petrol engine

-1 - Fuel tank; 2 - Block of the fuel pump and fuel reserve sensor; 3 - Left fuel gauge; 4 - Profile sealing ring; 5 - Round nut; 6 - Fuel filter; 7 - Right chamber; 8 - Left camera
+1 - Fuel tank; 2 - Fuel pump and fuel level sensor unit; 3 - Left fuel gauge; 4 - Profile sealing ring; 5 - Round nut; 6 - Fuel filter; 7 - Right camera; 8 - Left camera

-Petrol engine: The electric fuel pump, together with the fuel gauge, is located in the right half of the fuel tank.
-Individually, they cannot be replaced.
-The second fuel gauge is located in the left chamber of the fuel tank.
+Gasoline engine: The electric fuel pump together with the fuel level sensor is located in the right half of the fuel tank.
+They cannot be replaced separately.
+The second fuel level sensor is located in the left chamber of the fuel tank.

-Diesel engine: Since the fuel is drawn from the cam-driven fuel priming pump, only the sensors are located in the tank, respectively each in its own fuel tank chamber.
+Diesel engine: Since the fuel is sucked in from a cam-driven fuel pump, only the sensors are located in the tank, each in its own chamber of the fuel tank.

-Before removing the tank, it must be emptied while the vehicle is moving or the fuel must be pumped out with a special pump into a container designed for this purpose.
-At the same time, it is necessary to ensure good ventilation of the workplace.
-For this purpose, a radial fan can be used, the electric motor of which is located outside the air flow.
+Before removing the tank, it is necessary to empty it while the car is moving or pump the fuel out with a special pump into a container intended for this purpose.
+It is necessary to ensure good ventilation of the workplace.
+A radial fan with an electric motor located outside the air flow can be used for this purpose.

 Diesel engines

-Attention!
-For the following work, do not connect the auxiliary power supply, as the engine control unit may be damaged.
+Caution: Do not connect an auxiliary power source to perform the following work, as the engine control unit may be damaged.

-1. Disconnect the negative cable (-) battery with the ignition off.
-The cabin air filter box must first be removed.
+1. Disconnect the negative (-) battery cable with the ignition off.
+The cabin air filter box must be removed first.

-Attention!
-Before disconnecting the cable, find out the security code of the radio, if any, refer to Section Replacing the battery.
+Warning!
+Before disconnecting the cable, find out the radio receiver security code, if any, refer to Section Replacing the battery.

 2. Empty the fuel tank.
 With a full tank, suck out about 20 liters of fuel from the right chamber.

-3. Tilt the seat cushions forward or remove them.
+3. Fold the seat cushions forward or remove them.

 4. Fold back the floor covering.